Jim Foster (politician)

-Trooper Jim Foster (died July 5, 1996) was an American politician.
+James "Trooper Jim" Foster (died July 5, 1996) was an American politician.
 He served as a Democratic member for the 65th district of the Florida House of Representatives.

 Life and career

 Foster was a highway patrol trooper.

 In 1972, Foster was elected to represent the 65th district of the Florida House of Representatives, succeeding T. Terrell Sessums.
 He served until 1982, when he was succeeded by Elvin L. Martinez.

 Foster died in July 1996 in Missouri, at the age of 62.